-Topic "Relationships" in Somali - total 2 documentsTitle: Family violence and partner visas factsheet
+Topic "Relationships" in Somali - total 3 documentsTitle: Child, family and relationship services

 Summary: Partner visa holders do not have to remain in an abusive relationship to stay in Australia In Australia, domestic and family violence is not accepted.
 A partner, family members or other people in the community cannot threaten your visa status.
 If you hold a temporary Partner visa (subclass 300, 309 or 820) and experience family violence and your relationship ends, there are provisions in Australia’s migration laws to allow you to continue with your permanent Partner visa (subclass 100 or 801) application.
 If you or someone you know is in danger call the police on 000.
 Police in Australia are safe and can be trusted.
 For free, confidential counselling and information call 1800 RESPECT on 1800 737 732.
 If you need a free interpreter call 131 450.